devedge/Rust-Tutorials/README.md

 # Rust-Tutorials
-Archive of tutorials done in rust
+Archive of tutorials/scratchwork done in rust